 Indisputably, America is where everyone has the right and support to become whatever he or she wants to be.
 Former President Obama is a living testament to that claim.

-Believe me, traveling to the United States of America would be one of the most prudent decisions of your life.
+Believe me, travelling to the United States of America would be one of the most prudent decisions of your life.

 US Visa Application in Nigeria